willeeklund/animating-react-presentation/Notes.md

       Remove at unmounting after correct time for the animation Transitions
     Transition animation with classes
-  Optional animation when ReactTransitionGroup component was added
+  Optional animation when ReactTransitionGroup component was added, "appear"

 ### AnimateOnChange
   Function called in render() to determine if a class should be added